RenszCamacho/profile-card/README.md

 # Profile Card Component - Frontend Mentor Challenge.

 This is a Frontend Mentor Challenge, newbie-level.
 A beautiful challenge that I've really enjoyed it.
-Using Css Flex-box.
-Pure HTML and CSS.
+Using Css Flex-box and some Css and Js animation.
+Pure HTML, CSS and Js.

 # Challenge Requirements.